wazo-platform/wazo-doc/source/administration/group_pickup/group_pickup.rst

 The extension used by group pickup is called *Group interception* it's default value is *\*8*.

-.. warning:: The extension must be enabled even if a function is used.
+.. warning:: The extension must be enabled even if a function key is used.

 Adding a Function Key to an Interceptor